Azure-Samples/java-microservices-aca-lab/docs/02_lab_launch/02_openlab_setup_aca.md

 -   Create an Azure Container Apps environment.
 -   Create an Azure Database for MySQL instance.
 -   Set up a configuration repository.
--   Create the managed Java components for your services.
+-   Create the required managed Java components.
--   Deploy the application’s microservices to the Azure Container Apps environment and bind them to the managed Java components.
+-   Deploy the workload's component applications to the Azure Container Apps environment and bind them to the managed Java components.
--   Test the deployed application through the publicly available endpoint.
+-   Test the deployed applications through the publicly available endpoint.

-The following image shows how your application’s architecture should look once you complete this lab.
+The following image shows how your workload's architecture should look once you complete this lab.

 ![lab 2 overview](../../images/acalab2.png)